caffeinatedwoof/finetuned-qlora-llama7b-mental-health/README.md

 ## Features
 - Demostration of instruction-tuning on latest open source LLM using a custom dataset on a free colab instance.

-## Dataset
-The dataset can be found here: heliosbrahma/mental_health_chatbot_dataset.
-It was curated from online FAQs related to mental health, popular healthcare blogs like WebMD, Mayo Clinic and Healthline, and other wiki articles related to mental health.
-The dataset was pre-processed in a conversational format such that both questions asked by the patient and responses given by the doctor are in the same text.

 ## Model Finetuning
 A sharded Llama-7B pre-trained model was finetuned using the QLoRA technique on the dataset.
 The entire finetuning process was done entirely on Google Colab's free-tier using Nvidia T4.